agrc/gis.utah.gov/_posts/2022-08-03-using-h3-hexes.md

 Because [hexagons are the bestagons](https://www.youtube.com/watch?v=thOifuHs6eY), many people create hex grids that cover their area of interest and then aggregate their point data to these hexes.

 However, these custom hex grids are usually project-specific and **don't conform to any sort of common grid**, making it difficult to pull in other hexed data.
 And while hexagons tile a plane beautifully, you can't tesselate them to create a perfect larger hexagon, which means **it's difficult to create a larger or smaller grid** that relates to your original grid.
 And as anyone who's tried to aggregate a ton of points into a ton of hexagons can tell you, **spatial joins can be slow**.

-## H3: The Solution
-{: .text-left}

-Uber created and open-sourced the [H3 geospatial indexing system](https://h3geo.org/) to solve these problems.
-The grid used by H3 is a mathematically-defined series of hexagons (and a handful of pentagons to handle the earth's curvature) arranged in tiers or resolutions such that each hexagon _logically_ completely contains seven child hexagons that are _geographically_ mostly contained by the larger hexagon.

 ![H3 Hexagons at various scales]({% link images/h3_hexes.png %})
 {: .flex .flex--center}